Klipper3d/klipper/docs/RPi_microcontroller.md

 The chosen pin can thus be used within the configuration as `gpiochip<n>/gpio<o>` where **n** is the chip number as seen by the `gpiodetect` command and **o** is the line number seen by the` gpioinfo` command.

 ***Warning:*** only gpio marked as `unused` can be used.
-It is not possible for a _line_ to be used by multiple processes simultaneously.
+It is not possible for a *line* to be used by multiple processes simultaneously.

-For example on a RPi 3B+ where klipper use the GPIO20 for a switch:
+For example on a RPi 3B+ where Klipper use the GPIO20 for a switch:
 ```
 $ gpiodetect
 gpiochip0 [pinctrl-bcm2835] (54 lines)